M-Wave: 1998 Winter Olympics

 During the 1998 Winter Olympics, M-Wave hosted the long—track speed skating events between 8 February and 20 February.
-In all, ten events were contested, five each in women's and men's speed skating: 500m, 1000m, 1500m, and 5000m for both men and mown, and 3000m for women and 10,000m for men.
+In all, ten events were contested, five each in women's and men's speed skating: 500m, 1000m, 1500m, and 5000m for both men and women, and 3000m for women and 10,000m for men.

 A total of 25 nations participated in long-track speed skating at these games, with eight nations winning medals, including the Netherlands with eleven, Germany with six, Canada with five, and host nation Japan with three.

 Nine athletes were multiple medal winners.
 Both Marianne Timmer and Gianni Romme won two gold medals each.
 Both Gunda Niemann-Stirnemann and Rintje Ritsma won three medals each.
 Other multiple medal winners were Catriona Le May Doan, Claudia Pechstein, Chris Witty, Ids Postma, and Hiroyasu Shimizu.

 Five world records and twelve Olympic records were set at the M-Wave during the 1998 Winter Olympics.
 The world records were set by Marianne Timmer (1500m), Claudia Pechstein (5000m), Gianni Romme (5000m and 10000m), and Ådne Søndrål (1500m).

 1998 Winter Paralympics

-During the 1998 Winter Paralympics, M-Wave hosted the opening and closing ceremonies and the ice sledge speed racing events between 5 to 14 March.
-In all,sixteen events were contested,eight in women's and another eight in men's : 100m,500m, 1000m, and 1500m for both men and woman in two competions classes.
+During the 1998 Winter Paralympics, M-Wave hosted the opening and closing ceremonies and the ice sledge speed racing events between 5 and 14 March.
+In all, sixteen events were contested, eight in women's and another eight in men's: 100m, 500m, 1000m, and 1500m for both men and woman in two competitions classes.